Policies

 For more information about the new Right-to-Know Law, visit openrecords.state.pa.us.

-Safety and Security Policies
+Safety & Security Policies

 The Campus Sex Crimes Prevention Act (CSCPA) of 2000 is a federal law that provides for the tracking of convicted sex offenders enrolled at or employed at institutions of higher education.
 The CSCPA is an amendment to the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Act.